-To determine which market is the Trust's principal market (or in the absence of a principal market, the most advantageous market) for purposes of calculating the Trust's net asset value ("NAV"), the Trust follows ASC 820-10, which outlines the application of fair value accounting.
-ASC 820-10 determines fair value to be the price that would be received for FIL in a current sale, which assumes an orderly transaction between market participants on the measurement date.
-ASC 820-10 requires the Trust to assume that FIL is sold in its principal market to market participants or, in the absence of a principal market, the most advantageous market.
+To determine which market is the Trust's principal market (or in the absence of a principal market, the most advantageous market) for purposes of calculating the Trust's net asset value in accordance with U.S. GAAP ("Principal Market NAV"), the Trust follows ASC Topic 820-10, Fair Value Measurement, which outlines the application of fair value accounting.
+ASC 820-10 determines fair value to be the price that would be received for NEAR in a current sale, which assumes an orderly transaction between market participants on the measurement date.
+ASC 820-10 requires the Trust to assume that NEAR is sold in its principal market to market participants or, in the absence of a principal market, the most advantageous market.
 Market participants are defined as buyers and sellers in the principal or most advantageous market that are independent, knowledgeable, and willing and able to transact.

-The Trust only receives FIL from the Authorized Participant and does not itself transact on any Digital Asset Markets.
-Therefore, the Trust looks to the Authorized Participant when assessing entity-specific and market-based volume and level of activity for Digital Asset Markets.
-The Authorized Participant transacts in a Brokered Market, a Dealer Market, Principal-to-Principal Markets and Exchange Markets, each as defined in the FASB ASC Master Glossary (collectively, "Digital Asset Markets").
-The Authorized Participant, as a related party of the Sponsor, provides information about the Digital Asset Markets on which it transacts to the Trust.
+The Trust only receives NEAR in connection with a creation order from the Authorized Participant (or a Liquidity Provider) and does not itself transact on any Digital Asset Markets.
+Therefore, the Trust looks to market-based volume and level of activity for Digital Asset Markets.
+The Authorized Participant(s), or a Liquidity Provider, may transact in a Brokered Market, a Dealer Market, Principal-to-Principal Markets and Exchange Markets (referred to as "Trading Platform Markets" in this Annual Report), each as defined in the FASB ASC Master Glossary (collectively, "Digital Asset Markets").